remy-nguyen-binh/HR-Performance-Salary-Analysis/README.md

 - Turnover Risk: Employee’s likelihood of leaving the company (Low, Medium, High).
 - Work Location: Employee's work setting (Remote, On-Site, Hybrid).
 - Supervisor ID: Unique identifier for the employee’s supervisor.

+## Data Source
+You can download the raw excel file [here](https://github.com/remy-nguyen-binh/HR-Performance-Salary-Analysis/blob/main/HRIS_HR_Analyst_Dataset.csv)

+## Tool
+I am using the Microsoft Excel for this analysi.
 ## Data Analysis Steps
 ### Data Cleaning
 Remove or handle any missing or erroneous data, ensuring the dataset is complete and ready for analysis.